 After 14 years in Mount Pleasant, Daniel returned to Rockwood in about 1883, and rejoined the B&O, working as a car knocker and track section foreman until retirement.
 In the photo seen here, he and his second wife and daughter stand at his place of work -- a small tool shed along the B&O tracks near Rockwood.
 Click to see an enlarged version of this image, our "Photo of the Month" for October 2005.

 Daniel faced further heartache in 1908 when Elmira was afflicted with an incurable case of tuberculosis and acute bronchitis.
 She passed away, on Oct.
 15, 1908, at the young age of 53 years, 10 months.

-Daniel's second wife was Susan (Mongold) Swick (Jan.
-31, 1871-1957), the widow of Noah Mongold and the daughter of John Swick of Keyser, Mineral County, WV.
-They were wed in early July 1909 in the Somerset County Courthouse by Orphans Court Clerk Frank Harrah.
-Said the Connellsville Daily Courier, "Mr. and Mrs. Younkin will reside in the old home on West Broadway."
+Daniel's second wife was 37-year-old Mary "Susan" (Swick) Mongold (Jan.
+31, 1871-1957), the widow of Noah Mongold and the daughter of John and Jane Swick and a resident at the time of Petersburg, Mineral County, WV.
+They united themselves in wedlock on July 3, 1909 in the Somerset County Courthouse, with Orphans Court Clerk Frank Harrah presiding.
+Serving as witnesses were E.E.
+Ankeny and John Horner.

 The 1889 book, History of Bedford, Somerset and Fulton Counties, by Waterman & Watkins, gives this description of the town of Rockwood in the late 1880s when the Younkins resided there: